isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         ~X() { delete[] owning_ptr; }
     private:
         T* owning_ptr;  // bad (See R.20) but used in the example because
-                        // it requires a manual move assignment };
+                        // it requires a manual move-assignment
+    };

     X& X::operator=(X&& a) noexcept